Kiwi156/SpeakingClock/README.md

 In this exercise I practised Test Drivern Design (TDD) and writing assertions using the assert j library.

-I also practised committing and pushing my code to Git Hub and working through a refactor cycle to improve the code.
+I also practised committing and pushing my code to Git Hub.
+This helped me get used to running basic commands from the terminal to do version control.

+A Java Switch Statement was used to select the Hour or Minutes time in conversational format.
+A Java if..else statement was used for when the minutes time was closer to the next hour.

+Working through a refactor cycle with a Coach from the Expansion programme helped to improve this code.